 - Milk or Heavy Cream: Use whichever you have on hand.
 Milk produces a thinner consistency and heavy cream produces a creamier consistency.
 Alternatively, you can use half-and-half.
 For lemon or orange icing, replace with fresh lemon or orange juice.

 - Vanilla Extract: Pure vanilla extract masks the sometimes chalky flavor of confectioners’ sugar.
-I usually use McCormick brand vanilla extract.
+I usually use McCormick brand vanilla extract or homemade vanilla extract.
 Always optional and delicious: seeds scraped from 1/4 of a vanilla bean.

 Whisk these ingredients together.
 A fork or mini whisk is helpful since the mixture is so small.
 Give it a taste, then add a pinch of salt if desired.
 (I usually add a small pinch.)